Samsung/tizen-docs/docs/application/native/guides/multimedia/pose-detection.md

    if (error_code != MEDIA_VISION_ERROR_NONE)
        dlog_print(DLOG_ERROR, LOG_TAG, "error code = %d", error_code);
    ```
 4. Configure `g_engine_config` with a body pose model data and its mapping file.
-Suppose that model data `data.tflite` and its mapping file `data_mapping.txt`, which are described in the [Background](#background) section, are applied and the files are stored in `<OwnDataPath>`.
-In addition, the model meta file `meta.json` which includes the model information is stored in `<OwnDataPath>`.
+Suppose that model data `data.tflite` and its mapping file `data_mapping.txt`, which are described in the [background](#background) section, are applied and the files are stored in `<OwnDataPath>`.
+In addition, the model meta file `meta.json` which includes the model information, is stored in `<OwnDataPath>`.
-In the following example, all error check codes are omitted for the simplicity:
+In the following example, all error check codes are omitted for simplicity:

     ```c
     #define MODEL_DATA "<OwnDataPath>/data.tflite"